 Transcontinental Interstate 80 begins its easterly journey in San Francisco, the city by the bay.
 Originating at the interchange with U.S. 101, Interstate 80 immediately ascends to the James Lick Skyway, which was rebuilt in its entirety in the late 2000s.
 The skyway grants spectacular views of downtown San Francisco, then connects directly to the San Francisco-Oakland Bay Bridge.

 The San Francisco-Oakland Bay Bridge carries Interstate 80 across San Francisco Bay.
-The bridge, which was under construction from 1933 to 1936, opened to traffic on November 12, 1936 (originally designated as part of U.S. 40-50).
-The Bay Bridge was the first suspension bridge to serve San Francisco (as it opened approximately six months prior to the Golden Gate Bridge on U.S. 101).
-The bridge is double-decked.
+The original bridge was under construction from July 9, 1933, and it opened to traffic on November 12, 1936.
+The bridge initially carried the dual designation of U.S. 40 and U.S. 50.
+The Bay Bridge originally consisted of three identifiable segments: western span (suspension bridge with four towers and mid-span anchorage), Yerba Buena Tunnel, and eastern span (a cantilever through truss bridge with an approach causeway).
+It was also the first suspension bridge to serve San Francisco (as it opened approximately six months prior to the Golden Gate Bridge on U.S. 101 and California 1).
+The bridge was originally double-decked through all three segments.
 From 1936 to 1963, the lower deck carried rail, truck, and auto traffic, while the top deck carried auto traffic only in both directions.
 In 1963, the bridge converted to the current configuration with eastbound traffic on the bottom level and westbound traffic on the top level.
-The Bay Bridge actually consists of three identifiable segments: western span (suspension bridge with four towers and mid-span anchorage), Yerba Buena Tunnel, and eastern span (a cantilever through truss bridge with an approach causeway).
 The Yerba Buena Tunnel, which passes through Yerba Buena Island, is the largest diameter transportation bore tunnel in the country and possibly the world.

 Upon leaving the Bay Bridge, Interstate 80 enters the MacArthur Maze, then turns north at Oakland to parallel the bayshore via the Eastshore Freeway.
 This freeway, which was originally built as U.S. 40, carries Interstate 80 almost due north toward Vallejo.
 Much of this segment of freeway, especially near Berkeley, is built on landfill.

-Prior to reaching Vallejo, Interstate 80 crosses the Carquinez Straits via a steel cantilever bridge (northbound) and a suspension bridge (southbound).
-The suspension bridge for westbound traffic is designated as the Alfred Zampa Bridge.
-The Zampa Bridge opened on November 11, 2003, and it replaces the original steel cantilever span that had opened on May 21, 1927.
-Eastbound traffic uses another steel cantilever truss span that opened to traffic in 1958.
+Prior to reaching Vallejo, Interstate 80 crosses the Carquinez Straits via a steel cantilever bridge and a suspension bridge.
+The suspension bridge for westbound (southbound) traffic is designated as the Alfred Zampa Bridge.
+The Zampa Bridge opened on November 11, 2003, and it replaced the original steel cantilever span that had opened on May 21, 1927.
+Eastbound (northbound) traffic uses another steel cantilever truss span that opened to traffic in 1958.
+After the Zampa bridge opened in 2003, a project followed thereafter where the 1927 bridge briefly served eastbound traffic while the 1958 span was retrofitted for earthquake safety.
+Thereafter, the 1927 span was dismantled and removed, gone completely by 2006.
 Leaving the bridge, Interstate 80 turns northeast at Vallejo, following a well-traveled route between the Bay Area and the capital city of Sacramento.

 After passing over the Carquinez Straits, Interstate 80 turns northeast at Vallejo, following a well-traveled route between the Bay Area and the capital city of Sacramento, passing through Fairfield, Vacaville, and Davis along the way, finally crossing the wide Yolo Bypass flood control channel before reaching the capital city metropolitan area.
 At West Sacramento, Interstate 80 splits into Business Loop I-80/U.S. 50, which serves downtown Sacramento, and regular Interstate 80, which bypasses the city to the north.